biblequiz/BibleQuiz.com/_pages/national-finals.md

 NEW: Submit your application for all scholarships online!

-<a href="https://forms.gle/ty7uPszGL43CqAue7" class="button is-primary">National Bible Quiz Scholarship Application</a>
+<a href="https://forms.gle/ty7uPszGL43CqAue7" class="button is-primary">Online Application</a>

-If you want to print and submit via fax or email, download the following.
+If you want to print and submit via fax or email, download the following:

-<a href="{% link assets/2023/Scholarship-National-Finals.docx %}" class="button is-primary">National Bible Quiz Scholarship Application</a>
+<a href="{% link assets/2023/Scholarship-National-Finals.docx %}" class="button is-primary">Bible Quiz Scholarship Application and Instructions</a>

 <a href="{% link assets/2023/Scholarship-Nationals-Lindenwood.docx %}" class="button is-primary">Lindenwood Bible Quiz Scholarship Application</a>